What is the definition of gamification? Well…

 Well, we’re the #1 provider of gamified learning technology, in fact, we’re the team who pioneered its use within L&D. When it comes to gamification techniques, we know what we’re talking about.

 Our learning platforms are gamification solutions through and through!
-Everything we do is meticulously designed to engage learners, from your very first login to your one-thousandth, learners are motivated and engaged by game-like features on our Academy LMS, Knowledge Arcade and Genie – our authoring tool.
+Everything we do is meticulously designed to engage learners, from your very first login to your one-thousandth, learners are motivated and engaged by game-like features on Growth Engineering LMS, Growth Engineering Learning App and Growth Engineering Authoring Tool.

 Want to find out more about how we use gamification to engage learners?
 Why not start with one of these blogs: